omerio/bill-discounts/README.md

 # Summary
-As requested the use case in the exercise is implemented in a generic way such that discounts can be created.
+As requested the use case in the exercise is implemented in a generic way such that discounts can easily be created and applied to bills.
 The main test cases are in
 [BillTest](https://github.com/omerio/bill-discounts/blob/master/src/test/java/com/retail/model/bill/BillTest.java).
 The discounts in the exercise are created in [DiscountServiceImpl](https://github.com/omerio/bill-discounts/blob/master/src/main/java/com/retail/service/discount/DiscountServiceImpl.java).
 Below is a summary of my approach, rationale and completed activities.

 # Getting Started